Do 6 on 6!

 Below you will find a few suggestions based on your interests

-Top 6 Parks & Sites of Military Significance on PA Rt.
-6
+Top 6 Parks & Sites of Military Significance on PA Route 6

 Integral to America’s early history, US Route 6 was designated as the Grand Army of the Republic Highway through all 14 states that it crosses.
 PA Route 6 Heritage Corridor towns have dedicated many memorable parks and historic sites in honor of those valiant efforts to ensure liberty and freedom in America and the greater world.
 As you travel across PA Route 6, spend some time in reflection at these significant sites, and send some thoughts of gratitude to those who put service before self.